MNMashiur/MNMashiur/README.md

 🚀 About Me

-Computer Science student with a strong interest in building and understanding modern digital systems.
+Computer Science graduate with a strong interest in building and understanding modern digital systems.
 I enjoy exploring how things work under the hood - from system architecture to real-world applications.

 Currently focused on working with movie-based platforms and exploring blockchain technologies.